The IRS has given you the prerogative to change your mind—when it comes to your IRA contributions, that is.

 To change a contribution from a Roth IRA to a traditional IRA

-Let's say you already made a Roth IRA contribution for a specific tax year.
-But while preparing your tax return, you realize that either:
+You may have contributed to a Roth IRA, but while preparing your tax return, you realize that either:

-- Your income was too high to qualify for a full Roth contribution, or
+- Your income was too high to qualify for a full Roth contribution.

 - You'd benefit more from an immediate tax deduction on a traditional IRA contribution.

-With a recharacterization, you can simply change the designation for that year's contribution—in whole or in part—to a traditional IRA.
+A recharacterization lets you move that year's contribution—in whole or in part—to a traditional IRA.

-The contribution or conversion must be withdrawn on or before your tax-filing deadline for the year in which it was completed, including extensions.
+Your contribution must be recharacterized on or before your tax-filing deadline for the year for which it was made.

-For example, if you file your tax return by April 18, 2017, you can generally request a 6-month extension—this year, until October 16, 2017—to complete your recharacterization.
+The IRS generally provides an extended time frame—until October 15—to complete your recharacterization.
 (You may be required to file an amended return at that time.)